cosmos/cosmos-sdk/docs/migrations/app_and_modules.md

 A state transition is therefore modelized as a Protobuf service method, with a method request, and an (optionally empty) method response.

 After defining your `Msg` service, run the `make proto-gen` script again to generate `Msg` server interfaces.
-The naming of this interface is simply `MsgServer`.
+The name of this interface is simply `MsgServer`.
 The implementation of this interface should follow exactly the implementation of the old `Msg` handlers, which, in most cases, defers the actual state transition logic to the [keeper](../building-modules/keeper.md).
-You may implement this `MsgServer` directly on the keeper, of you can also do it on a new struct (e.g. called `msgServer`) that references the module's keeper.
+You may implement a `MsgServer` directly on the keeper, or you can do it using a new struct (e.g. called `msgServer`) that references the module's keeper.

 For more information, please check our [`Msg` service guide](../building-modules/msg-services.md).